ngx-archive/nginx-extras-docs/docs/modules/pagespeed.md

 ## Installation

-CentOS/RHEL 6, 7, 8 and Amazon Linux 2 are supported.
+CentOS/RHEL 6, 7, 8 and Amazon Linux 2 are supported and require a [subscription](https://www.getpagespeed.com/repo-subscribe).

+Fedora Linux is supported free of charge and doesn't require a subscription.

 ### OS-specific complete installation and configuration guides available: